![]() |

 Acropora florida

 This is one of my personal favorites, It may not be the most colorful but the growth form is very unique.
 Similar in base color to Acropora yongei but with smooth corallites and orange/golden branch tips.
 Large colonies will exhibit flattened branches gracefully curving and tabling.
 This one is a fast grower that can occasionally have growth spurts of up to 1/2" a month.
-A good SPS starter coral it can handle a wide range of light and current environments. |
+Click on the picture or hyperlink above to

 ![]() |